 R. Dale Blair was a copy editor of the Valley Desk of The Fresno Bee during the 1960s and 70s.
 He died in the late 1970s.
 This scholarship was established through donations from members of the Fresno Press Club.

 Bill Stanford began his career in newspaper journalism and later became one of the leading broadcast journalists in Fresno.
 He became station manager at KMJ radio in Fresno.
 The scholarship was established through donations from his friends and colleagues.

 William E. Lockwood spent most of his career at The Fresno Bee, eventually becoming the managing editor.
 He retired in approximately 1960.
 This scholarship was established by The Fresno Press Club, friends, and colleagues, and is awarded to a student majoring in journalism.

 The Mass Communication and Journalism Department hosts an annual scholarship reception to honor the winners of MCJ scholarships.
-The event is held in mid-October on campus.
+The event is held in the Fall semester on campus.